All the info on the UCI World Cup in Fort William

 Bike

-Here's everything you need to know about the DH World Cup in Fort William

-Find out when to watch and who to watch as the downhillers of the Mercedes-Benz UCI Mountain Bike World Cup return to the slopes of Aonach Mòr in Fort William for the first time since 2019.

 The downhill venue of Fort William is always a Mercedes-Benz UCI Mountain Bike World Cup season highlight for athletes and fans alike.
-Its appeal is undoubtedly the old school track that has changed little since it made its first appearance on the World Cup back in 2002.
-This year will be the 18th time the UCI have returned here for top-flight racing, and is the second round of downhill World Cup competition for the athletes.
+Its appeal is undoubtedly the old school nature of the track which has undergone minimal changes since making its first appearance on the World Cup circuit in 2002.
+This season will mark the 18th time the UCI has returned to Scottish Highlands for top-flight racing.

 01